 Profit relative to revenue

 In accounting and finance, a profit margin is a measure of a company’s earnings (or profits) relative to its revenue.
-The two main types of profit margins are gross profit margin (gross profit divided by revenue) and net profit margin (net income divided by revenue).
-This guide will cover the formula, examples, and even provide an Excel template you can use to calculate the numbers on your own.
+The three main profit margin metrics are gross profit margin (total revenue minus cost of goods sold (COGS) ), operating profit margin (revenue minus COGS and operating expenses), and net profit margin (revenue minus all expenses, including interest and taxes).
+This guide will cover formulas and examples, and even provide an Excel template you can use to calculate the numbers on your own.

-When assessing the profitability of a company, there are two primary margin ratios to consider: gross and net.
+When assessing the profitability of a company, there are three primary margin ratios to consider: gross, operating, and net.
 Below is a breakdown of each profit margin formula.

 Gross Profit Margin = Gross Profit / Revenue x 100